Welcome to our complete hiking essentials guide and hiking gear checklist.

-This essential hiking for beginners guide covers everything you need to know when you are new to hiking, including our top 10 hiking tips, what to wear hiking, what to bring on a hike and how to plan and prepare for your hike when it comes to packing a hiking daypack and building up your fitness levels to start hiking.
+As well as a checklist of essential hiking gear, this post covers everything you need to know when you are new to hiking, including hiking tips, what to bring on a hike, how to pack for a day hike, and tips for building up your fitness levels to start hiking.

-Having spent many years hiking, trail running and running ultra marathons on trails all over the world, we know a thing or two about hiking and hope that you’ll find all the hiking tips and gear lists in this post helpful in preparing you for your next hiking adventure.
-If you have any other questions once you’ve read through this hiking for beginners guide then ask us in the comments section and we’ll be happy to help!
+Having spent many years hiking, trail running and running ultra marathons on trails all over the world, we know a thing or two about hiking and hope that you’ll find all the hiking gear and tips in this post helpful in preparing you for your next hiking adventure.

 Hiking for Beginners: Hiking Basics

-Before we get into our hiking tips and hiking gear for beginners list, let’s cover off a few of the hiking basics that you may be curious about when wondering how to start hiking.
+Before we get into our hiking gear checklist, let’s cover a few of the hiking basics that you may be curious about when wondering how to start hiking.

 What is hiking?

 Hiking is basically a ‘long walk in the country’.

 This could therefore encompass a wide range of different length hikes, from short walks in a local open space or at its most extreme, a multi-month ‘thru-hike’ traversing an entire continent on foot in the most long distance hikes.

 Examples of well-know long-distance hiking trails that have become popular for thru-hiking include the Appalachian Trail and the Pacific Crest Trail in the United States (the Pacific Crest trail runs from north to south from the border with Canada down to the border with Mexico).

 What is the difference between hiking and trekking?